 The rest of the paper is organized as follows.
 In Section 2 we describe our object-oriented model of distributed computing.
-The architecture of Kan is presented next, in Section 3, along with a rationale for the design decisions.
+Relevant architectural information for Kan is presented in Section 3, along with a rationale for the design decisions.
 In Section 4, we show the results of our performance testing on Kan, and describe various optimizations used to enhance that performance.
-In particular, we target thread management (adaptive thread pool, thread inlining, and pointer swizzling), access patterns, and clustering and granularity of object access for optimizations.
+We compare Kan's performance to that of RMI when using data structures of similar complexity to model the effects of supporting distributed, rather than remote, objects.
 We discuss related work in Section 5.
-Finally, we close with conclusions and discussions of future extensions to Kan in Section 6.
+Finally, we close with discussions of future extensions to Kan in Section 6.